pokt-network/docs/paths/node-runner/zero-to-node/5-2-staking.md

 # 5-2: Staking your node

 To earn POKT rewards, you'll need to stake at least 15,000 POKT.
-But you should stake at least 15,050 POKT or more to safe.
-This provides a little room in case your node get slashed (penalized) for some reason.
+But you should stake at least 15,050 POKT or more to be safe.
+This provides a little room in case your node gets slashed (penalized) for some reason.

 {% hint style="warning" %}
 It's important that you understand the risks associated with staking POKT and running a Pocket node.